tantalic/servemd/README.md

 ### Docker

-The docker image can be pulled from Docker Hub:
+The [tantalic/servemd][dockerhub] image can be pulled from Docker Hub:

 ```shell
 docker pull tantalic/servemd